 Delegates who find themselves unable to attend the 2017 Australian Palliative Care Conference after submitting a registration form are most welcome to nominate a substitute.
 All substitutions and cancellations must be made in writing to Conference Logistics at firstname.lastname@example.org.

 Cancellations received before Friday 4 August 2017 will be refunded, less an administration fee of $99.
 Cancellations received on/after Friday 4 August 2017 are not refundable.
 Exceptions are at the discretion of the Organising Committee.
 By submitting your registration you agree to the terms of the cancellation policy.

-The Adelaide Convention Centre offers two undercover car parking options with the North Terrace and the Riverbank car parks.
+The Adelaide Convention Centre offers two undercover car parking options with the North Terrace car park, accessible from North Terrace, and the Riverbank car park, accessible from Morphett Road via Festival Drive.
 Both are located directly under the Centre and are open 24 hours a day, 7 days a week.
 Clearance is 2.0 metres and automated payment stations accept credit/debit cards (1.5% surcharge for Visa, Mastercard, Diners and Amex).
 Further information may be seen here.

 Both car parks are fitted with video surveillance camera systems and security patrols these areas.

 Due to construction work, availability and accessibility of car parks is currently limited and inconsistent depending on level of activity at the venue.
 Please allow enough time to find alternative car parking should the venue’s car parks be full.